connamara/quickfixn/README.md

     UnitTests\bin\Release\UnitTests.html

-To run a Unit Test in the debugger:
+To run a Unit Test in the debugger (does not work in VS Express):

 1. Right-click UnitTests project, click 'Properties'
 2. Go to Debug tab